ziyaaktas/node-express-image-processing-server/tasks_image-processor/module_2/module_2_tasks.md

 ## Configure Multer diskStorage
 Task 3:
-Next let's require `multer`.
+Next after the `express` require, let's require `multer`.
 Declare a constant called `storage`.
 Assign to it a call to the `diskStorage()` method of `multer`.
 Pass an object literal as the only argument.
 The object literal should have two properties:  the first with a key of `destination` and a value of `'api/uploads/'`; the second with a key of `filename` and a value of `'filename'`.